LOVE-CRAFTT/Bug-Tracker/README.md

 - Staff-staff messaging
 - Calendar including adding activities
 - Work session tracking
+- Automatic progression e.g. when a complaint is opened by the admin the state is changed from pending to acknowledged automatically.

 ## UI samples
 Note: not an exhaustive list of the entire UI